-Siblings of pupils and children of staff
+8. Siblings of pupils and children of staff

-- For the purpose of this policy, "sibling" is defined as any brother or sister (full or half) related by blood or marriage and any fostered or adopted siblings as well as "step" and "foster" siblings where families reside in the same household. - Where oversubscribed, priority will be given to children whose siblings will be on roll at the time of admission. - Where oversubscribed, priority will be given to children for whom staff members have parental responsibility, where the staff member has been employed by the school at the time at which the application was made, and/or where the member of staff has been recruited to fill a vacant post where there is a demonstrable skill shortage.
+- 8.1.
+For the purpose of this policy, "sibling" is defined as any brother or sister (full or half) related by blood or marriage and any fostered or adopted siblings as well as "step" and "foster" siblings where families reside in the same household. - 8.2.
+Where oversubscribed, priority will be given to children whose siblings will be on roll at the time of admission. - 8.3.
+Where oversubscribed, priority will be given to children for whom staff members have parental responsibility, where the staff member has been employed by the school at the time at which the application was made, and/or where the member of staff has been recruited to fill a vacant post where there is a demonstrable skill shortage.
 Trustees and Governors of the school are included in the staff criteria with regard to admissions for children.

-Equal opportunities
+9. Equal opportunities

-- The trust board will not establish admissions criteria that excludes individuals with a particular protected characteristic.
-The admissions criteria will not exclude a greater proportion of pupils with particular protected characteristics, unless the trust board can justify how this is a proportionate means of achieving a legitimate aim. - The admissions criteria will not discriminate against disabled applicants, unless the trust board can justify how this is a proportionate means of achieving a legitimate aim.
+- 9.1.
+The trust board will not establish admissions criteria that excludes individuals with a particular protected characteristic.
+The admissions criteria will not exclude a greater proportion of pupils with particular protected characteristics, unless the trust board can justify how this is a proportionate means of achieving a legitimate aim. - 9.2.
+The admissions criteria will not discriminate against disabled applicants, unless the trust board can justify how this is a proportionate means of achieving a legitimate aim.

-Admissions procedures
+10. Admissions procedures

-- The school will offer open events and school visits to all potential applicants, irrespective of any protected characteristics.
-Where necessary, the school will make reasonable adjustments for disabled applicants or disabled parents. - The school may assess its ability to cater to the applicant's needs by: - o Inviting the applicant to attend the school for part or all of a day. - Visiting the applicant's home. - Visiting the applicant's current education provision.
+- 10.1.
+The school will offer open events and school visits to all potential applicants, irrespective of any protected characteristics.
+Where necessary, the school will make reasonable adjustments for disabled applicants or disabled parents. - 10.2.
+The school may assess its ability to cater to the applicant's needs by: - 10.2.1.
+Inviting the applicant to attend the school for part or all of a day. - 10.2.2.
+Visiting the applicant's home. - 10.2.3.
+Visiting the applicant's current education provision.

+10.3.
 Consultation, determination and publication